Solidago radula Nutt.

 Flowering - May - October.

-Other info. - This species can be identified in the field by its heavily scabrous serrate leaves which are typically numerous on the stem and fairly rigid.
+Other info. - This species can be identified in the field by its heavily scabrous, serrate leaves which are typically numerous on the stem and stiff in texture.
+There are often multiple stems arising from a small area.
 This plant does not acquire the large size of some of the other species in this genus.
 It practically always nods like in the plant picture above.
+It is found across much of the state, excepting the northwestern third.